andreaterz/node-red-contrib-kissdb/README.md

 ## 🚀 Basic Usage

 A `msg` with the command and the parameters is sent to the KISSDB node.
 KISSBD will return the full dataset updated as per command if an update is necessary.
 In case of a query a second node will answer to the query.
-The format of the answer depends to the command requested. normally it is a JSON, but can be a CSV formatted string or a simple answer (string or number).
+The format of the answer depends to the command requested: normally it is a JSON, but can be a CSV formatted string or a simple answer (string or number).

 As an example, to insert a new record into your KISSDB database, send a message to the function node with the following structure:

 ```js
 msg.data = {